 Have you ever questioned the meaning life?
 Have you ever felt overwhelmed and confused in seeking the answers?
 You’re not alone.
 All around the world, people have sought the answer to meaning of life questions.

 When you feel this way, it can help to read someone else’s perspective to gain insight for yourself.
 Sometimes, the best books are children’s books as they bring complex concepts to a simplified presentation.

-One book which addresses the questions that nearly all of us ask, is The Three Questions, by Jon Muth.
+One book (the affiliate link below) which addresses the questions that nearly all of us ask, is The Three Questions, by Jon Muth.
 It is the retelling of Leo Tolstoy’s The Three Questions, which the Russian author wrote to help raise funds for an anti-Jewish pogrom in Kishinev.

 The three questions we ask

-The Muth story (no affiliate link) is about a young boy, Nikolai, who sets out to find the answer to three meaning of life questions:
+The Muth story is about a young boy, Nikolai, who sets out to find the answer to three meaning of life questions:

 When is the right time?